-Warren Buffett, one of the richest men in the world and considered by many to be the greatest investor who ever lived, is fond of saying, “Ultimately, there's one investment that supersedes all others: Invest in yourself.”
+Warren Buffett, one of the richest men in the world and considered by many to be the greatest investor who ever lived, said, “Ultimately, there's one investment that supersedes all others: Invest in yourself.”

 What Does Traditional Education Cost?

-Let's start with college because that’s what most people think of when they think of investing in themselves.
-While costs of a four-year degree can be up to $334,000, the average cost for a four-year degree from a public college is $28,000 per year according to Forbes. $28,000/yr X 4 years is $112,000 total.
+Let's start with college.
+According to Forbes, the average cost for a four-year degree from a public college is $28,000 per year. $28,000/yr X 4 years is $112,000 total.

 How Much More Will You Make With a College Degree?

-For purposes of this article, we'll be focusing only on averages.
-According to CNN Money, the average college grad makes $1,227 per week, compared to the average high school grad who makes $678 per week.
-That’s a difference of $28,548 per year ($1,227-$678 * 52 weeks/yr).
+For this article, we'll be focusing only on averages.
+According to CNN Money, the average college grad makes $1,227 per week.
+That's in contrast to the average high school grad who makes $678 per week.
+Punching those numbers into my calculator, I come up with a difference of $28,548 per year (($1,227-$678) * 52 weeks/yr).

-Calculating Your ROI on College
+Calculating Your College ROI

 Calculating ROI on Certifications

 Stop and think about what we just discussed for a moment.
-You can invest a few thousand dollars in continuing education and potentially make $20,000 or more in extra income every year.
+You could invest a few thousand dollars and potentially make $20,000 or more in extra income every year.
 That's a 1,000% return on your investment!!!
 If the numbers are off even by a factor of 100, you are still outpacing the average stock return by a wide margin.

 Other Ways to Invest In Yourself

-I think this goes to show that Warren Buffett was right when he said: “Investing in yourself is the best thing you can do.”
+It appears Warren Buffett was right when he said: “Investing in yourself is the best thing you can do.”
 By my calculations, you are NOT going to find a better investment than investing in yourself!